LibrariesHacked/helibtech/research-management/useful-resources.md

   - Current research information system
   - Research Data Management
   - Research Information Management System
+published: true
 ---
 # Research management: useful resources

 Below is a collection of useful reports, websites, blogposts etc. relevant to different aspects of research management systems.

+[Procuring a research management system](https://www.jisc.ac.uk/guides/procuring-a-research-management-system).
+Learn how to confidently select and procure a current research information system (CRIS).
+Jisc.
+2025.
+"Choosing a new research management system can be a challenging process.
+This guide is here to walk you through the steps and offer practical tips to help make the process as straightforward and efficient as possible."

 [Directory of Research Information Systems](https://dspacecris.eurocris.org/cris/explore/dris)